ehsan51/RT2_assignment/README.md

 -  A text box with the distance of the closest obstacle
 -  A plot for the number of reached/not-reached targets

-The system allows users Jupyter Notebook to input goal positions, send goals to the robot, visualize the robot's goals on a scatter plot, monitor the closest obstacle distance detected by the robot and plot the numer of reached or canceled obstacles.
+The system allows users in Jupyter Notebook to input goal positions, send goals to the robot, visualize the robot's targrt on a plot and the robot position, monitor the closest obstacle distance detected by the robot and plot the numer of reached/not-reached targets.

 ### Prerequisites